-The Night Walk TV series is a first-person trip through Toronto accompanied by jazz music.
-A total of four episodes were filmed in 1986.
+The Night Walk TV series from 1986 is a first-person trip through Toronto accompanied by jazz music.
+A total of four episodes were filmed.
 The same episode of each show aired nightly between 2:30-6 a.m. on the Global Television Network throughout Ontario and parts of Canada from 1986 until 1993.
-See the complete series below.
+See full episodes from the complete series below.

 VIDEO: LIVE STREAM

 An alternative to Global TV’s overnight test pattern on its’ over-the-air stations, the 60-minute Night Walk (with two 2-minute commercial breaks) was scheduled to begin airing at 4 a.m.
 ET on the morning of May 3, 1986 and the 60-minute Night Ride followed by the early morning of June 22, 1986.
 Both shows were filmed in one night, on May 2, 1986 between 10 p.m. and 1 a.m., in and around downtown Toronto using the relatively new Steadicam camera stabilizer.
 Night Moves, a 30 minute episode, was also filmed in one night, on October 5, 1986, and began airing before Night Ride and Night Walk beginning at 3 a.m.
 ET on the early morning of Dec.
 7, 1986.
 The second 60 minute version of Night Walk, featuring the same soundtrack as the first episode and footage from the Night Moves shoot, made its first appearance by May 1987.
 These four were the only episodes made, and they were replayed nightly until the summer of 1993.
 The shows are now considered early examples of “slow TV.”

 The smooth jazz soundtrack was performed by top Toronto musicians and all tunes were composed by series creator Michael Spivak (owner of the production company, Jaylar Productions Limited).
 Bill Elliott directed the shows, and David Crone was the cinematographer.